hovik23/qsan-qarut/README.md

 		self.set_board()
 ```

-As you can see a single game has the property of `grid` which is the $$N$$.
+As you can see a single game has the property of `grid` which is the $N$.
 It also stores the `score`, i.e. the sum of all numbers on the field.
 Next, `is_finished` property is for cases when user looses the game, and the `is_won` property indicates if you've reached the number 2048.

 Setting the board.
-It initializes a $$N \times N$$ matrix with zeros and then using the `add_num` function it adds a number in a random position.
+It initializes a $N \times N$ matrix with zeros and then using the `add_num` function it adds a number in a random position.

 ```
 	def set_board(self):